halildonmezbilek/MeETU/WANDB Analysis/Test Results for Wandb analyses/readme.md

-This file includes the test Results for Wandb analyses.
+This file includes the test data for Wandb analyses.